seckincengiz/xr/README.md

 * [XRDC Conf](https://gdconf.com/) - Extended Reality Developers Conference tailored for developers in the XR space
 * [Immersive Tech Week](https://www.immersivetechweek.co/) - VR, AR, XR, AI, the metaverse, Web4, haptics and more
 * [CES](https://www.ces.tech/) - Is the most powerful tech event in the world
+* [Augmented Enterprise Summit](https://augmentedenterprisesummit.com/) - A conference that focuses on the business and industrial applications of XR

 ### DEVICES